sdelatorrep/elixir_beacon/README.md

 Using the default configuration, the application will be available at: **localhost:9075/elixirbeacon/v03/**

 ##Run integration tests
 We use JMeter to run this kind of tests.
 We have an artifact called **elixir-beacon-service-tests**.

-To get the code execute a git pull from the elixir_beacon_tests project at [Elixir's Human Data Beacon repository](https://github.com/elixirhub/human-data-beacon).
+To get the code download the project elixir_beacon_tests (you should already have the folder created but empty, follow [these steps](https://github.com/sdelatorrep/elixir_beacon/blob/master/README.md#download-the-project) to download the content).

 Once you have downloaded this project you can just run:
 ```